 Need to transfer money to another bank account in Australia?
 This step-by-step guide shows you how.

-It wasn’t all that long ago that if you wanted to transfer money from your bank account into the account of a friend or relative, you’d need to join the queue at your local branch.
-However, thanks to the rise of online banking, sending a domestic money transfer from your bank account is now simple.
-You can do it all from the comfort of your own home and in a matter of a couple of minutes.
+You can easily transfer money to another bank account from the comfort of your own home and in a matter of minutes.
 Read on for a step-by-step guide on how to transfer money to another bank account.

 Compare and open a bank account below